-Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted in respect of the visible plumbing apparatus.
-The bathroom suite is of a slightly dated style, but has been adequately maintained.
-Normal wear and tear is noted.
+Water, plumbing and bathroom fittings Repair category 2 Notes There are no obvious defects noted in respect of the visible plumbing apparatus The bathroom suite is affected by excessive wear and tear.

 Heating and hot water

 Repair category 1

-Notes The central heating system has not been inspected as this is not in our remit.
-There are no obvious issues to report, but it would be prudent to arrange for annual servicing to be carried out.
+Notes The central heating system has not been tested as this is outside our remit.
+No obvious issues have been identified however the system was not in use at the time of our inspection.
+It would be prudent to have the central heating boiler serviced in early course and then annually thereafter.

 Drainage

 Repair category 1

-Notes There are no defects noted in relation to the foul and surface water drainage systems.
+Notes There are no obvious issues noted in relation to the foul or surface water drainage systems.